nicksheffield/local-upload/README.md

 ## Usage
-Uploaded files will appear in the `uploads/` folder
+Uploaded files will appear in the `uploads/` folder, unless otherwise specified by the `-f, --folder` flag